Chinese Americans: Self-employment and entrepreneurship

-Among Chinese-owned U.S. firms, 40% were in the professional, scientific, and technical services sector, the accommodation and food services sector, and the repair, maintenance, personal, and laundry services sector.
+Among Chinese-owned American firms, 40% were in the professional, scientific, and technical services sector, the accommodation and food services sector, and the repair, maintenance, personal, and laundry services sector.
 Chinese-owned U.S. firms were 2% of all U.S. businesses in these sectors.
 Wholesale trade and accommodation and food services accounted for 50.4% of Chinese-owned business revenue.
 66,505 or 15.7% of Chinese-owned firms had receipts of $250,000 or more compared with 2% for all U.S. businesses.